Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Conclusion

-The contributions above should be contextualized by the methodological limitations already discussed and additional broader limitations discussed in this section.
-These boundaries serve as potential avenues for future research.

-First, TSD may not be a consciously held belief system.
-While this study defines TSD as a cohesive ideology, its tenets might be more fragmented or opportunistic in practice.
-Future ethnographic or interview-based research could explore the extent to which this framework aligns with the self-perceptions and motivations of elite members.
-Moreover, it could investigate the out-of-scope phenomena identified during the broad phase of this study, including the role of saviorism given perceived moral motivations; internal disagreements and fragmentation within the elite (e.g., Andreessen versus Amodei on the merits of Universal Basic Income); and the quasi-religious nature of TSD discourse.

-A second limitation is the study's scope.
-The focus on a systematically defined, US-centric executive elite means the findings may not generalize to the broader global AI ecosystem.
+This paper's contributions should be contextualized by several limitations that offer potential avenues for future research.
+First, TSD may not be a consciously-held belief system.
+While this paper defines TSD as a cohesive ideology, its tenets might be more fragmented and/or opportunistic in practice.
+Future ethnographic or interview-based research could examine how well this framework aligns with the self-perceptions and motivations of elite members.
+Moreover, it could investigate the out-of-scope phenomena identified during the broad phase of this paper, including the role of saviorism given perceived moral motivations; internal disagreements and fragmentation within the elite (e.g., Andreessen versus Amodei on the merits of Universal Basic Income); and the quasi-religious nature of TSD discourse.
+A second limitation is the paper's scope.
+The findings may not generalize to the broader global AI ecosystem, given the focus on a systematically defined, US-centric executive elite.
 Future analyses could include a broader range of influential actors, including leaders of non-US companies (e.g., DeepSeek, Mistral) and key opinion formers (e.g., scientists, journalists).
 These analyses would create a comparative understanding of how TSD is reproduced or challenged globally and across different institutional roles.
-Additionally, the scope could be broadened to include shorter texts (e.g., tweets) and spoken discourse (e.g., podcasts), allowing for the inclusion of highly influential figures like Demis Hassabis and Elon Musk.

-Another limitation is that this study does not establish a causal relationship between elite discourse and societal outcomes.
+Additionally, the scope could be broadened to include shorter texts (e.g., tweets) and spoken discourse (e.g., podcasts), thereby allowing the inclusion of highly influential figures such as Demis Hassabis and Elon Musk.
+Another limitation is that this paper does not establish a causal relationship between elite discourse and societal outcomes.
 While premised on the principle that discourse has social effects, it cannot isolate or measure the actual impact of these discursive strategies in the real world.
 This limitation points to the need for empirical reception studies.
-Future projects could employ experimental methods or surveys to investigate how different manifestations of TSD, from benign to insidious, actually influence public opinion or the attitudes of policymakers.
+Future projects could employ experimental methods or surveys to investigate how different manifestations of TSD, from benign to insidious, actually influence public opinion and/or policymakers' attitudes.